Shamli

 Shamli is a city and the headquarters of Shamli district, in the Indian state of Uttar Pradesh.
-It is a part of Delhi NCR and is an administrative subdivision under Saharanpur division.
+It is an administrative subdivision under Saharanpur division.

 History

-According to the mythological story, in Dawpar yug Lord Krishana passed through the city before proceeding towards Kurukshetra from Hastinapur and in his way he took a quick pit stop under the trees of Barne located at Hanuman Tilla (Hanuman Dham) Shamli and drank some water from the nearby well. later on, signs of Baba Bajrang Bali (Lord Hanuman) Blessed this Holy place which was known as “Shyamvali” previously and then got its name changed to “Shyama Nagri” which eventually came to be known as Shamli.
-According to some stories, the town was founded by Kunti's son Bheem Sen.
+According to the mythological story, in Dvapara Yuga Lord Krishna passed through the city before proceeding towards Kurukshetra from Hastinapur and in his way he took a quick pit stop under the trees of Barne located at Hanuman Tilla in Shamli and drank some water from the nearby well.
+Later on, signs of Baba Bajrang Bali (Lord Hanuman) blessed the place (which was known as “Shyamvali” previously) and had its name changed to “Shyama Nagri”, which eventually came to be known as Shamli.
+According to some stories, the town was founded by Kunti's son Bhima.